 Homeowners who need cash may qualify to borrow against the equity in their homes.
 Home equity is generally defined the current value of the home minus the amount of liens against it -- like mortgage balances.
 If your home is worth $250,000 and your mortgage payoff amount is $125,000, you would have approximately $125,000 in home equity.
+To estimate your home equity use our home equity loan calculator.
 When considering home equity financing, it's important to shop and compare your options.

 Home Equity Line of Credit (HELOC) Vs. Home Equity Loan

 A home equity loan is sometimes called a second mortgage.
 It works in the same way as your primary (also called your first) mortgage; it's issued for a specific amount and repaid with fixed monthly payments.
 Home equity loans typically have fixed interest rates and are fully amortized, which means there are no "exotic" loan features such as interest only payments or negative amortization.
 A home equity line of credit (HELOC) provides a line of credit and allows you to draw funds up to your maximum credit line as needed.
 HELOC loans require monthly payments, but may allow interest-only payments for a specified time.
 When the repayment period is up, you'll be expected to pay off any balance due on your line of credit.
 The way that you draw and repay funds for a line of credit is similar to the way you draw and repay funds for other revolving lines of credit, such as credit cards.
 Home equity lenders provide debit cards or checks to use for HELOC loan withdrawals.